 Students study a set program of subjects designed to introduce them to the major areas of the Bible (OT, NT, Greek and Hebrew language subjects) and how biblical ministry functions in all kinds of real-world contexts with their different social and cultural challenges (Theology, Ethics, Church History and Practical subjects).

-Applicants are expected to have completed at least a three-year Australian university degree (or its overseas equivalent).
+Academic Qualifications: Completed three year non-theological bachelor degree or equivalent.
 It is not available to those who have previously completed a primary degree in theology (such as a Bachelor of Theology, Bachelor of Divinity or Bachelor of Ministry).